By: Catherine Cooley, CHWC

 - Set a personal goal for water intake.
 To calculate how much water you should drink a day, simply take your body weight and divide by two.
 For example, if you weight 150 lbs that would equal 75 oz of water per day.

 - Track water intake.
 This will keep you conscious how much water you are drinking and help hold yourself accountable.
-Check out these five water tracking apps.
+Check out these water tracking apps.

 - Get your coworkers in on the challenge for extra support and accountability.